dinobenj/RAC/doc/MemoryCSSource.md

 | + 0x298           | 4 Byte Float       | Z-position       | Doesn't seem to be the same as the value in "cl_showpos", but only changes when z-position changes. |
 | + 0xCC0           | Array of 4 byte ?Values?
 (48 in length) | Player Inventory | An Array initially set to -1 in every index.
 The next picked up weapon takes the first slot that = -1 and puts a pointer to the weapon there. |
 | + 0xC56           | Array of 2 byte Integers (52 in length)   | Reserve Ammo | An Array initially set to 0 in ever index.
 The weapon picked up in this slot index (look at 'Player Inventory') reserve ammo is stored here.
 Not sure why lengths don't match up...... |

+# Function in the code

+Client.dll + 0x189150 is a function run when switching weapons, picking them up, and dropping them

+Server.dll + 0xC91C0 is a function run when reloading a gun (specifically when your reserve and magazine ammo swap)
+           + 0xC91DC - EDI value is weapon slot it takes up in player inventory?
+It changes what weapon actually loses its reserve ammo
+                     - ESI is amount of ammo to remove TO LOOK INTO: `mov eax,[ebx+edi*4+000006A4]` which gets the current weapons reserve ammo!!!!!!!!!!!